Top Substitutions

-About Tapioca Flour
+About Tapioca Starch

 Tapioca flour, also known as tapioca starch, is a fine, white powder derived from the cassava root.
 It is prized in baking for its ability to provide structure and binding, while maintaining moisture.
 Its neutral flavor ensures it doesn't overshadow other ingredients, making it an ideal choice for enhancing the texture of gluten-free recipes.
 Tapioca flour is especially valued for its ability to create a chewy texture in baked goods and is commonly used to thicken fillings and sauces due to its excellent gelling properties.